larry-a4/go-empyrean/shyft_documentation/source/index.html.md

 }]
 ```

-The above endpoint will respond with a the block data for all blocks which have been mined by the provided address.
+The above endpoint will respond with the block data for all blocks which have been mined by the provided address.
 The table below lists the attributes that will be included in the response from this endpoint.

 | Parameter | Description |
 | --- | --- |